glt8810/kiaora-oracle-public/README.md

 - Custom typography with The Seasons, Circe Contrast, and Quincy fonts
 - Integration with OpenAI for oracle responses
 - Email notifications with Resend
-- Data storage with Supabase
+- Daily submission limit enforced using Google Sheets

 ## Color Palette